-The majority of carriers posing a challenge to Texas efforts at identification are in fact South American carriers passing through a single port of entry.
+The majority of carriers presently eluding Texas efforts at identification are in fact South American carriers passing through a single port of entry.
 Drivers for these companies will frequently do their best to evade identification when dealing with our inspectors.